bradyhouse/house/fiddles/node/fiddle-0034-TcpSocketClient/README.md

 Given you have created TCP Socket Server how do you programmatically create a connection?
 In other words, how to create a socket client connection app?

+__Note, this fiddle adapted from the example given in Chapter 3 of Jim Wilson's book, [Node.js 8 the Right Way](http://www.pragmaticprogrammer.com/titles/jwnode2).__

 ### Use Case<a name="use-case"></a>